MinecraftClub2020/MinecraftClub2020.github.io/README.md

-# Welcome To Minecraft Club
+# EGHS Minecraft Club
-Welcome to East Greenwich High Schools Minecraft Club!
+Welcome to East Greenwich High School Minecraft Club!

 - If you are not yet signed up but would like to join, sign up [here]()
 - Join the Google Classroom using this [link]()